eye3/nkit4nodejs/README.md

 nkit4nodejs - is a [nkit](https://github.com/eye3/nkit.git) C++ library port to
 Node.js server.
 There is the same port to Python - [nkit4py](https://github.com/eye3/nkit4py.git)

-Currently, only an XML to Javascript object converter and filter is exported to Node.js from nkit library.
+With nkit4nodejs module you can convert XML string to JavaScript data and vise versa.

-With nkit4nodejs module you can:
+### With XML-to-JavaScript-Data possibilities you can:

 - Create JavaScript data structures, which are different from the structure of XML source.